Cancer Research UK logo.

 Equality, diversity and inclusion at Cancer Research UK

-We exist to beat cancer, and beating cancer means beating it for everyone
+We exist to beat cancer, and beating cancer means beating it for everyone.
+Equality, diversity and inclusion (EDI) play an important role in helping us achieve this.

-We published our first EDI strategy in 2021 and since then made significant progress to ensure that everyone feels like they belong, benefits from and participates in the work we do.
 We’ve refreshed our strategy because we’re operating in a dynamic environment and it’s important that we respond to new evidence, opportunities and challenges.
 We also want to build on what’s worked and innovate in new areas.

 Read our refreshed EDI strategy